Arthur Zimmermann: Career

 He was born in Marggrabowa, East Prussia, then in the Kingdom of Prussia (present-day Olecko, Mazury, Poland).
 He studied law from 1884-87 in Königsberg, East Prussia, and Leipzig.
 A period as a junior lawyer followed and later he received his doctorate of law.
 In 1893, he took up a career in diplomacy and entered the consular service in Berlin.
 He arrived in China in 1896 (Canton in 1898), and rose to the rank of consul in 1900.
 While stationed in the Far East, he witnessed the Boxer Rebellion in China.
 As part of his transfer to the Foreign Office, he returned to Germany in 1902.
 A portion of this trip was via railroad across the Continental United States, a fact he would later use to inflate his supposed expertise on the nation.

 Later he was called to the Foreign Office, became Under Secretary of State in 1911, and on 24 November 1916, he accepted his confirmation as Secretary of State, succeeding Gottlieb von Jagow in this position.
-Actually, he had assumed a large share of his superior's negotiations with foreign envoys for several years prior to his appointment because of von Jagow's reservedness in office.
+He had assumed a large share of his superior's negotiations with foreign envoys for several years prior to his appointment because of Jagow's reservation in office.
 He was the first non-aristocrat to serve as foreign secretary.